wicketbr/BandTogether/README.md

 If you wish to force the URL that the app will run as you can modify the LaunchUrl setting in the appsettings.json file.
 If this is left empty the app will attempt to run on http://0.0.0.0:5000 for windows and http://localhost:5000 for Mac.

+You can also specify a different data folder path in the appsettings.json file by setting the value of the DataPath setting to the path you wish to use.
+This will be used only if a data folder is not specified on the command line when starting the application.

 ### Language